 Before buying a Christmas tree, you should decide where you want to display the tree.
 Which room will it be in?
 Is it intended to be the centerpiece of a room?
 Or, is it a second tree that will go in a family room or guest room?
 Will you put it in a corner, along a specific wall or next to a doorway?

-Now that you've determined the location for your tree, how much space are you looking to fill?
+Now that you’ve determined the location for your tree, how much space are you looking to fill?
 This will help you determine the ideal Christmas tree height for you.
-If you want the tallest Christmas tree your room will allow, we recommend buying a tree that is at least 6 inches (15 cm) lower than your ceiling height.
-For example, if you have a standard 8-9 foot (2.4-2.7 m) ceiling, you should buy a 7½ foot tree (2.3 m).
+If you want the tallest Christmas tree your room will allow, we recommend buying a tree that is at least six inches lower than your ceiling height.
+For example, if you have a standard 8-9 foot ceiling, you should buy a 7˝ foot tree.
 This will allow some clearance to ensure that the tip of your Christmas tree will not hug your ceiling and will allow space for a tree topper.

 In terms of floor space, measure the approximate diameter of the space you plan to reserve for the Christmas tree.
 As you shop for a Christmas tree, look for the varieties that will fill your space.
-The standard tree shape is "full"; trees that fit in tighter spaces are often designated with names such as "narrow" and "slim."
+The standard tree shape is " full"; trees that fit in tighter spaces are often designated with names such as " narrow" and "slim."
 However, we suggest that you consider the diameter of the Christmas tree, not the shape name, to help you pick your perfect tree.
-This measurement is taken at the very widest point of the tree; if you plan to have a few branches touching a wall or a piece of furniture, the true space occupied by the tree will be about 6 inches (15 cm) less than the stated diameter.
-The other key is to make sure that the tree looks to be a natural shape - if it is "pencil shaped," it probably doesn't look like a real tree.
-(If you are looking for a space saving tree, we recommend our Silverado Slim Tree, which is designed to look like a full tree while only taking up half the space.)
+This measurement is taken at the very widest point of the tree; if you plan to have a few branches touching a wall or a piece of furniture, the true space occupied by the tree will be about six inches less than the stated diameter.
+The other key is to make sure that the tree looks to be a natural shape — if it is "pencil shaped," it probably doesn't look like a real tree.
+(If you are looking for a space saving tree, we recommend our Fifth Avenue Flatback Tree, which is designed to look like a full tree while only taking up half the space.)